How to Dispute a Credit Card Charge

 - A charge on your credit card bill lists the wrong date or purchase amount.

-- Your credit card bill was sent to the wrong address, keeping you from being able to pay it on time.
+- Your credit card bill was sent to the wrong address, which prevented you from paying it on time.

-- Your credit card bill did not accurately credit a payment you made.
+- Your credit card company did not accurately credit a payment you made.

 - Your credit card bill includes math errors, such as incorrect totaling of your charges for the month.